Skip to content

 • Mental trauma.
 In some cases, traumatic brain injuries cause post-traumatic stress disorder (PTSD) or other mental disorders that require therapy and other treatment.
 Victims can claim losses for treatment of mental injuries and physical injuries.

 • Permanent disability.
 Some catastrophic brain injuries result in impairments, disabilities, or disfigurement that last a lifetime.
-Victims with permanent effects of their injuries that impact their lives can seek damages for this permanency.
+Victims with long-term effects of their injuries that impact their lives can seek damages for this permanency.

 The reality is that brain injuries impact all areas of life.
 The damages victims deserve vary, and brain injury attorneys determine these on a case-by-case basis.

-Seeking Full Compensation From Brain Injury Damages
+Seeking Full Compensation from Brain Injury Damages

 Any accidents causing brain injuries are almost always unexpected and can have devastating consequences for victims.
 The impacts can be even more overwhelming when an injury is caused by another’s careless, reckless, or aggressive behavior.

 To discuss how to estimate the value of your injury claim at no cost to you, seek a free consultation with an experienced Richmond attorney with Cantor, Grana, Buckner, & Bucci.
-We handle cases not only in Richmond but all across Virginia.

 We know that insurance companies routinely refuse personal injury claims.
 If this has happened to you, we’ll be more than ready to take on your insurer in a court of law.